-About the brand: Dermalogica was founded in 1986 by a skin therapist, and focuses on creating custom skincare solutions that work both now and long-term.
+About the brand: Dermalogica was founded in 1986 by a skin therapist.
+The brand focuses on creating custom skincare solutions that have both short- and long-term benefits.

 About My Skin: Could use a multi-tasking SPF

 I’d say my skin type is normal 80% of the time, but can change depending on the seasons.
 In winter, I’m prone to dehydration, whereas in the summer months, a little shine will make itself known around my T-zone.
-I do have some sun damage from my youth, and am also prone to post-inflammatory hyperpigmentation, so I’m hyper vigilant when it comes to daily SPF, especially on my face (of course, I also do this because I’d rather avoid skin cancer at all costs).
+I do have some sun damage from my youth, and am also prone to post-inflammatory hyperpigmentation.
+Needless to say, I’m hyper vigilant when it comes to daily SPF, especially on my face (of course, I also do this because I’d rather avoid skin cancer at all costs).